Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Peregian Springs has 22 active public transport stops, all of which are bus stops.
-These stops are served by a single route, offering a total of 101 weekly passenger trips.
-The transport accessibility is rated good, with residents usually located 300 meters from the nearest stop.
+These stops are served by one route in total, offering 101 weekly passenger trips combined.
+Transport accessibility is rated as good, with residents typically located 300 meters from the nearest stop.
+Most residents commute outward due to its primarily residential nature.
+Cars remain the dominant mode of transport at 95%.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport